DorielRivalet/MHFZ_Overlay/README.md

 - Additionally, if information from the overlay is wrong or inaccurate (*e.g.* monster parts labels), feel free to send an issue.

 - If the monster HP shown is less than what its actual values should be, restart both the game and the overlay.
 If the HP shows 0/1 then change area for it to load.
-If issue still occurs, change the Effective HP Corrector's minimum and maximum thresholds or disable Effective HP, otherwise send a bug report if there isn't already one.
+If the issue still occurs, change the Effective HP Corrector's minimum and maximum thresholds or disable Effective HP, otherwise send a bug report if there isn't already one.

 - If you want the overlay to use the least memory possible, you can decide to not open the configuration window.
 If you want to change settings, then open the configuration window, edit settings, click save and restart the overlay.